Frequently asked questions about billing and payments:

 Can I pay by credit card?

 Yes.
-IUP accepts MasterCard, Discover, Visa, and American Express.
+IUP accepts MasterCard, Discover and Visa.
 In order to pay by credit card, you must access IUP EasyPay through MyIUP.
 Authorized users can also view and pay bills through IUP EasyPay.
-There is a 2.75 percent convenience fee for processing credit card payments.
+There is a 2.75 (2.85 percent effective May 1, 2018) percent convenience fee for processing credit card payments.

 Is there a returned check policy?

 Yes, senders of checks that are not acceptable to the bank for any reason will be charged the bad check fee of $34.
 A financial hold will be placed on the student’s records, and the schedule will be subject to cancellation if the check is not cleared.